riptano/astra-portal-getting-started/gettingStartedWithJSON/README.md

 Create collection instructions go here.

+## Learn more - Cassandra and JSON

-## [Learn more](link to public Github document goes here) about Cassandra’s NoSQL core expressed in a JSON idiom
+[Learn more](link to public Github document goes here) about Cassandra’s NoSQL core expressed in a JSON idiom

+## Learn more - Stargate and Mongoose

-## [Learn more](https://github.com/stargate/stargate-mongoose) about Stargate's variant of the Mongoose library for connecting to our JSON API
+[Learn more](https://github.com/stargate/stargate-mongoose) about Stargate's variant of the Mongoose library for connecting to our JSON API